Azure-Samples/azure-ai-vision-sdk/samples/react_native/face/RNLivenessSample/README.md

 To test out other liveness detection scenarios, repeat steps 1-5, this time holding up your ID card to the front-facing camera.
 Since this is not a live face, you should expect a "recognized" and a "spoof" result.

-## Step 3 Integrate face liveness detection into your React Native application
+## Step 3 Integrate face liveness detection into your own application for android
 ### Step 3.1 The overview of face recognition with liveness detection in Azure AI Vision SDK for Android
 Here is the outline of the SDK sample and integration structure
 1. The solution uses azure maven repo artifact to add the binary enabling the liveness feature.
 You will need to set up azure `maven` repo with any `username` and valid "access token" as "password.
 It will be mentioned below in [Get Access Token to SDK Artifact](#get-access-token-to-sdk-artifact) section for getting the password, along with the [Add Build Dependencies](#add-build-dependency) to set the repo in the solution files.